 Trying to pick the best comforter for your style and comfort needs?
 There are tons of options out there, but how do you choose the perfect one?
-The best way to make sure you get the best comforter for your sleeping style is to be an informed consumer.
+The best way to make sure you get the best comforter or comforter cover for your sleeping style is to be an informed consumer.
 Being aware of your options allows you to make an educated choice.

 When it comes to the comforter market, there are two main options for buyers: down comforters and down alternative comforters.
 While both down and down alternatives each have their benefits, they also come with their own unique drawbacks.
 Knowing all the pros and cons will help you make the right choice when purchasing your comforter.